grafana/alloy/docs/sources/_index.md

   You can quickly create horizontally scalable deployments with minimal resource and operational overhead.
 * **Security:** {{< param "PRODUCT_NAME" >}} helps you manage authentication credentials and connect to HashiCorp Vaults or Kubernetes clusters to retrieve secrets.
 * **Debugging utilities:** {{< param "PRODUCT_NAME" >}} provides troubleshooting support and an embedded [user interface][UI] to help you identify and resolve configuration problems.

-## Supported platforms

-* Linux

-  * Minimum version: kernel 2.6.32 or later
-  * Architectures: AMD64, ARM64

-* Windows

-  * Minimum version: Windows Server 2016 or later, or Windows 10 or later.
-  * Architectures: AMD64

-* macOS

-  * Minimum version: macOS 10.13 or later
-  * Architectures: AMD64 (Intel), ARM64 (Apple Silicon)

-* FreeBSD

-  * Minimum version: FreeBSD 10 or later
-  * Architectures: AMD64

-## Release cadence

-A new minor release is planned every six weeks for {{< param "PRODUCT_NAME" >}}.

-The release cadence is best-effort.
-If necessary, releases may be performed outside of this cadence, or a scheduled release date can be moved forwards or backwards.

-Minor releases published on cadence include updating dependencies for upstream OpenTelemetry Collector code if new versions are available.
-Minor releases published outside of the release cadence may not include these dependency updates.

-Patch and security releases may be created at any time.

 [OpenTelemetry]: https://opentelemetry.io/ecosystem/distributions/
 [Prometheus]: https://prometheus.io